Singhu

 Singhu is a village in the North West Delhi district of the National Capital Region (India).
+Since, Singhu is the border between the states of Delhi and Haryana, it is also called the Singhu Border.

+History

-It borders the Haryana state, and became popular during the Indian farmers protest of 2020/2021 when the Indian government erected walls on a flank of the main highway to prevent Haryana protestors from reaching Delhi.
+Singhu Border became popular during the Indian farmers protest of 2020/2021 when the Indian government erected walls on a flank of the main highway to prevent Haryana protestors from reaching Delhi.
 As of 21 March 2021, according to Haryana Police, around 18,000-19,000 committed protestors were sitting at the Delhi border at Singhu.